 My fractalerts Experience – IV

-We asked real fractalerts users to share their stories—and they answered.
+We asked real Fractalerts users to share a Fractalerts review—and they answered.
 The following is Part IV of an authentic, unpaid testimonial from Brent D. If you missed Part I, start here.

 “I really want to continually learn, and not really understanding the details of how their system works leaves me with a never-ending string of questions.”